andreiursudev/stack-reporter/README.md

     when running the unit test the method call stack will be logged in the `stack-report.js` file.

 # Side effects
-If you are using Spring Boot for you application its possible that aspectjweaver library to log some exceptions stack trace in your application log.
+1. If you are using Spring Boot for you application its possible that aspectjweaver library to log some exceptions stack trace in your application log.
 Also this logs will be duped in `ajcore.*.txt` files.
    [This problem](https://github.com/spring-projects/spring-framework/issues/27650) is specific to Spring Boot.
    Please ignore the loged stack traces and feel free to remove the `ajcore.*.txt` files.
+2. #toString methods are not logged in the `stack-report.js` because #toString methods are also called inside Stack-Reporter.
+To be fixed later.